janellewatwit/senior-project/README.md

 ```cmd
     git clone --recursive https://github.com/janellewatwit/senior-project.git
 ```

 Code is still messy but it works.
+Additionally, in order to run the visualizer, you must open the 'shmemtext.exe'.

 ## Build
 Install [CMake](https://cmake.org/download/) and [Visual Studio 2022](https://visualstudio.microsoft.com/vs/).